 4. Don’t Get Pressured

-When we bought our house, our realtor called us with great news: The perfect house for us was set to go on the market that evening at 5 p.m.
+When we bought our house, our real estate agent called us with great news: The perfect house for us was set to go on the market that evening at 5 p.m.
 We had to drop what we were doing and race to meet her there.
 When we walked in, the house was definitely a dream.
 However, it was slightly more than what we’d hoped to pay.

 But, as she told us, the resale would be phenomenal.
 We were only talking a few extra dollars a month in the mortgage payment.
 The location was perfect.
-But—gasp—three people had already seen the house before we had set foot inside.
+But three people had already seen the house before we had set foot inside.

-“I’m sure they’ll have an offer by tomorrow morning,” the realtor said.
+“I’m sure they’ll have an offer by tomorrow morning,” our agent said.
 “If you’re interested, you have to make an offer tonight.”